-Íslandsbanki continues to be one of the largest covered bond issuers in Iceland.
-The Bank issued ISK 23.7bn of covered bonds in 2018, compared to ISK 41.7bn in 2017.
-The issuance was in line with the domestic issuance plan for 2018 which assumed covered bond issuance to be between ISK 20-25bn.
-Liquidity has remained strong in the Bank's covered bonds and yields have decreased from year-to-year.
-The total outstanding amount of covered bonds at year-end 2018 was ISK 130.1bn, thereof ISK 107.6bn CPI-linked.
+Íslandsbanki has an ISK 170bn covered bond programme in place.
+The bonds are issued under Act 11/2008 on Covered Bonds.
+Issuance is regulated by the Icelandic Financial Supervisory Authority which additionally appoints an independent inspector to monitor the issues. Íslandsbanki issued ISK 28.9bn of covered bonds in 2019, compared to ISK 29.7bn in 2018.
+This activity was in line with the domestic issuance plan for 2019 which assumed new covered bond volumes of ISK 25-30bn.
+Liquidity has remained strong in the Bank's covered bonds and yields have fallen from year-to-year.
+The total outstanding amount of covered bonds at year-end 2019 was ISK 139.7bn, thereof ISK 114.5bn CPI-linked.